 Today, I was talking about how beautiful the sun felt to Jeannie at the pet store in Pewaukee this morning where I was getting cat food for my cat.
 It reminded me of the way the sun shined in the Bay Area.
 Jeannie told me that she too lived in the Bay area and she too was in the Loma Prieta earthquake, and yes, the sun today reminded her of when she lived there.
 At this point, another customer walked in to buy a dog cookie and heard our conversation.
 Turns out she was born and raised in the Bay Area and was also in the Loma Prieta earthquake!

-So here we were, three women in Pewaukee, WI, who all shared a deep love the Bay Area and were all in the 1987 earthquake.
+So here we were, three women in Pewaukee, WI, who all shared a deep love for the Bay Area and were all in the 1987 earthquake.

 It was a surreal and magical moment.
 I didn’t want it to end!
 The numinosity was palpable.